Central United Methodist Church (Detroit): Congregational history

 In 1934 the Rev. Dr. Dr. Frederick Bohn Fisher, former bishop of India, became pastor of Central.
 He had previously been pastor of First United Methodist Church, Ann Arbor.
 He was a personal friend of Gandhi, and wrote a book about him, published in 1932.
 In 1936 Woodward Avenue was widened and the church nave shortened to save the steeple and west wall.
-Dr. Fisher redesigned the now recessed divided chancel to include a pulpit, lectern, and reredos of Applachian white oak, and a mural of the 12 apostles.
+Dr. Fisher redesigned the now recessed divided chancel to include a pulpit, lectern, and reredos of Appalachian white oak, and a mural of the 12 apostles.
 He was much criticized for this ostentatious sanctuary, to which Fisher once responded, "I challenge any man or woman who thinks he has found reality because he worships in some crass, unbeautiful church.
 I believe symbolism is the most beautiful approach to reality.
 Reality is eternal and therefore this beautiful sanctuary is a symbol of the eternity of God."
 The sanctuary has been little changed since.

 Dr. Henry Hitt Crane, senior pastor from 1938 to 1958, was a pacifist in both World Wars I and II.
 He was summoned to both Sen. Joseph McCarthy's committee and the House Unamerican Activities Committee, accused of being a communist.
 His successor Dr. James H. Laird was hung in effigy for his opposition to the Vietnam War.
 Central also had a draft counseling center for many years.
 Central became integrated in the 1950s and was known as a leader in civil rights movement.
 Dr. Martin Luther King, Jr. preached from Central's pulpit many times, the last just two weeks before his death.

 Central has been active in the movement against the war in Iraq, Afghanistan, and Palestine.
 It is often the gathering place for peace rallies and the starting point for many marches.
 Central has taken a strong stance for the rights of unions to organize and was the headquarters for the strike against both of Detroit's major newspapers in the 1990s.
 In 2001 it became a Reconciling Congregation, welcoming LGBT people into all aspects of its ministry.
 Central's Associate Minister in the early part of the 2000s, Rev. DaVita McCallister, was the first avowed gay or lesbian to serve as a United Methodist pastor in Michigan.
 When she wanted to get married, she had to leave because of United Methodist Church policy.
 Central's congregation supported her and is working to change the churchwide policy that forced her to leave.